List of awards and nominations received by Woody Allen

-Throughout his career, American filmmaker, writer, and actor Woody Allen has received a considerable number of awards and distinctions in film festivals and yearly national film awards ceremonies, saluting his work as a director, screenwriter, and actor.
-Among his many competitive awards, he has won four Academy Awards, ten BAFTA awards, and two Golden Globe Awards.
+Woody Allen is an American filmmaker, writer, actor, and comedian.
+Throughout his career he has received a considerable number of awards and distinctions including four Academy Awards, ten BAFTA Awards, two Golden Globe Awards and a Grammy Award as well as nominations for a Emmy Award and a Tony Award.
+His honorary awards include an Honorary Golden Lion in 1995, the Directors Guild of America Lifetime Achievement Award in 1996, the BAFTA Fellowship in 1997, the Honorary Palme d'Or in 2002, and the Golden Globe Cecil B. DeMille Award in 2014.

 Allen has won three Oscars for Best Original Screenplay for Annie Hall (1977), Hannah and Her Sisters (1986), and Midnight in Paris (2011), and one for Best Director for Annie Hall.
 He has been nominated 24 times: 16 as a screenwriter, seven as a director, and once as an actor.
-Allen has more screenwriting Academy Award nominations than any other writer; all in the Best Original Screenplay category.
+As of 2024, Allen has more screenwriting Academy Award nominations than any other writer; all in the Best Original Screenplay category.
 He also holds the record as the oldest winner (at age 76) of the Academy Award for Best Original Screenplay (Midnight in Paris, 2011).
-As a writer, Allen won the 1978 O. Henry Award for his short story The Kugelmass Episode, published in The New Yorker on May 2, 1977.

 Despite friendly recognition from the Academy, Allen has consistently refused to attend the ceremony or acknowledge his Oscar wins.
 His publicly given reason is his standing engagement to play clarinet in a Monday night ensemble.
-Back in 1974, Woody was quoted by ABC News as saying, "The whole concept of awards is silly.
+Back in 1974, Allen was quoted by ABC News as saying, "The whole concept of awards is silly.
 I cannot abide by the judgment of other people, because if you accept it when they say you deserve an award, then you have to accept it when they say you don't".
-He broke this pattern once.
-At the Academy Awards ceremony in 2002, Allen made an unannounced appearance, pleading for producers to continue filming their movies in New York City after the September 11 attacks, where he stated, "I didn't have to present anything.
-I didn't have to accept anything.
-I just had to talk about New York City."
-He was given a standing ovation before introducing a montage of movie clips featuring New York.
+He broke this pattern once; at the Academy Awards ceremony in 2002, Allen made an unannounced appearance, pleading for producers to continue filming their movies in New York City after the September 11 attacks.
+He was given a standing ovation before introducing a montage of movie clips featuring New York edited by filmmaker Nora Ephron.